Elliott: Cam Akers expresses regret, concern for Budda Baker after ugly moment in Rams' win

 — Cam akers (@thereal_cam3) January 18, 2022

-“Prays up to Budda,” Akers said on Twitter, adding an emoji of two hands pressed together in prayer.
+“Prays up to Budda,” Akers said on Twitter, adding a prayer emoji.
 “I didn’t know he was hurt after the play but I have nothing but respect for him.”

 Akers expanded on that in a postgame news conference.
 “It was just a football play, nothing personal, obviously,” he said.
 “I’ve got the utmost respect for Budda and that team in general, so I hope he’s doing good.
 Just a football play there.”